pryv/dev-site/src/documents/reference-sections/data-structure.html.md

 This section describes the structure of the different types of objects and values exchanged in the API.

-## <a id="data-structure-access"></a>Access

-An access defines a set of permissions on a user's activity data (channels, folders and events).
-(See [how sharing works](overview.html#sharing).)

-Fields:

-- `token` (string): Unique, read-only (except at creation).
-The token identifying the access.
-Automatically generated if not set when creating the access; URL-encoded if necessary.
-- `type` (`"personal"`, `"app"` or `"shared"`): Optional.
-The type — or usage — of the access.
-Default: `"shared"`.
-- `name` (string): Unique *per type and device name (if defined)*.
-The name identifying the access for the user.
-(Note that for personal and app access, the name is used as a technical identifier and not shown as-is to the user.)
-- `deviceName` (string): Optional.
-Unique *per type and name (if defined)*.
-For app accesses only.
-The name of the client device running the app, if applicable.
-- `permissions`: an array of channel permission objects as described below.
-Ignored for personal accesses.
-Shared accesses are only granted access to activity data objects listed in here.
-	- `channelId` ([identity](#data-structure-identity)): The accessible channel's id.
-	- `level` (`"read"`, `"contribute"` or `"manage"`): The level of access to the channel.
-With `"contribute"`, the access's token holder(s) can see and record events in the channel; with `"manage"`, the access's token holder(s) can in addition modify the channel itself.
-This is overridden if specific folder permissions are defined (see below).
-	- `folderPermissions`: Optional.
-An array of folder permission objects to define specific per-folder permissions.
-If defined, only the folders listed here will be accessible.
-		- `folderId` ([identity](#data-structure-identity)): The accessible folder's id.
-If the folder has child folders, they will be accessible too.
-A  value of `null` can be used to set permissions for events that have no folder assigned.
-		- `level` (`"read"`, `"contribute"` or `"manage"`): The level of access to the folder.
-With `"contribute"`, the access's token holder(s) can see and record events for the folder (and its child folders, if any); with `"manage"`, the access's token holder(s) can in addition create, modify and delete child folders.

-A note about permissions: if the access defines conflicting permission levels (e.g. a folder set to "manage" but a child folder within it set to "contribute"), only the highest level is considered.

-TODO: example

-## <a id="data-structure-bookmark"></a>Bookmark

-Sharing bookmarks allow the user to keep track of accesses shared with her by other users.

-Fields:

-- `id` ([identity](#data-structure-identity)): Unique, read-only.
-The server-assigned identifier for the bookmark.
-- `name` (string): Unique.
-A name identifying the bookmark for the user.
-- `url` (string): The url pointing to the shared access's owning user's server.
-Not modifiable after creation.
-- `accessToken` [identity](#data-structure-identity): The token of the shared access itself.
-Not modifiable after creation.

-TODO: example

 ## <a id="data-structure-channel"></a>Channel

 Each activity channel represents a "stream" or "type" of activity to track, acting as a storage bucket for related events.